gkushang/cucumber-html-reporter/README.md

 ## Preview of HTML Reports

-Provide Cucumber JSON report file created from your framework and this module will create pretty HTML reports.
-Choose your best suitable HTML theme and dashboard on your CI with available HTML reporter plugins.
+Provide a Cucumber JSON report file created from your framework and this module will generate a pretty HTML report.
+Choose the best suitable HTML theme and dashboard for your CI from the available HTML reporter style.

 1. [Bootstrap Theme Reports with Pie Chart][4]
 2. [Hierarchical Feature Structure Theme Reports With Pie Chart][3]